F A Q

 Q: HOW LONG DOES IT TAKE TO FIND A NANNY OR HOUSEHOLD EMPLOYEE?

-A: Our process takes on average 2 to 8 weeks to find your family the best fit.
-We strongly suggest beginning the intake process 4 to 8 weeks prior to needing a nanny or household staff member to begin.
+A: Our process takes on average 3 to 8 weeks to find your family the best fit.
+We strongly suggest beginning the intake process 6 to 12 weeks prior to needing a nanny or household staff member to begin.
 We believe in a thorough and complete approach to your unique needs and don't cut corners in our intake, recruiting, vetting, and interview assistance steps.
-A signed Service Agreement must be turned in prior to the search starting, which is when we consider the 4 to 8 week window to commence.
+A signed Service Agreement + additional on boarding steps must be completed prior to the search starting, which is when we consider the 3 to 8 week window to commence.
 We recommend inquiring directly with us since certain times of year can impact the timeline.

 Q: HOW IS MY NANNY OR HOUSEHOLD EMPLOYEE PAID?

 A: Once you make an offer of employment to the candidate you would like to hire, they will become your employee and you are responsible for paying them directly on a weekly or bi-weekly basis at the hourly wage laid out in the employment agreement.
 It is not legal in Tennessee to pay any employee on a once a month basis.
-Nashville nanny rates are between $20 - $25+/hr which is based on family budget, job expectations, number of children, and typically commensurates with experience.
-Nashville Household Staff rates depend on the position and can range from $20 - $35+/hour.
+Nashville nanny rates are between $25 - $30+/hr which is based on family budget, the position requirements, number of children, and typically commensurates with experience.
+Nashville Household Staff rates depend on the position and can range from $26 - $35+/hour.
 Household employees, including nannies, house managers, and family assistants are considered hourly non-exempt employees and are required to be paid time and a half for all hours worked over 40 in a 7 day period.
 For families needing help navigating taxes, we can help.
-Our partnerships with great companies such as HomePay and GTM allow families to have peace of mind with enrolling as an employer, payroll, and taxes, and even better, we cover the cost to get started with them.
+Our partnerships with GTM Payroll allows families to have peace of mind with enrolling as an employer, payroll, and taxes, and even better, we cover the cost to get started with them.

 Q: DO YOU OFFER BACK-UP CARE OPTIONS FOR NANNY COVERAGE?

 A: Yes!
 When you hire a full-time or part-time nanny, we offer back up care with at least 48-hour notice.
-After the first 6 months post-hire, we have a booking fee of $20 which is applied per day backup care is needed.
+We comp the temporary fee for the first 12 months after you make a hire and it is $35/day after that.

 Q: WHAT IS YOUR PLACEMENT FEE?

 A: A placement fee is for services rendered by Southern Standard Nannies and is separate from the wages that employers are responsible for paying their employee once hired.
-For Live-out permanent placements there is a fee of 10% of the anticipated gross annual income of the referred candidate.
-We do have part-time and full-time minimums.
-Placement fees for live-in candidates are 15% of the gross annual income of the nanny, or the minimum.
+Check here for up to date placement fees.
 This fee does not reflect the duration of the placement, and is not considered a fee for the first year, but rather the equation we use to arrive at the percentage-based fee.
-The fee for most temporary placements is $20/day.
+A $35o New Search fee is due prior to recruiting to cover the costs associated with starting your search.
+This will be credited to the final placement fee.

 Included in ALL placement fees is a thorough professional background check of each candidate including: